andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

 Once a Core Data data model is set up, we're ready to create what I called `DataHelper`.
 It serves the purpose of seeding the data store, and logging the data store's contents back out to the console.
 It violates the single-responsibility principle, but wait!
 Don't lynch me!

 Knowing that this class is intended to be used _solely_ for development, I didn't put a lot of effort into separating concerns.
-I opted for a &#8220;here's where I go to do all my seeding for manual testing purposes&#8221; approach.
+I opted for a "here's where I go to do all my seeding for manual testing purposes&#8221; approach.

 Here are a few snippets from the class ([grab the full Xcode project][2] over at GitHub):